In Red

 Chapter One

 The sun’s rays bounced off the Puget Sound, snuck underneath her sunglasses, and stabbed Annabeth Jefferds directly in the eye.
 She squinted and nearly ran into a pack of people taking a selfie in front of the ferris wheel.
 They were laughing.
 Smiling.
-It was like they were trying to piss her off.
+Like they were trying to piss her off.

 Because while they were having the time of their lives, she was dying.
 Her legs ached.
 Her chest was on fire.
 Fine strands of her hair were spider webs sticking to her sweaty neck.
-A glob of viscous snot bounced on her upper lip as if it were a fleshy trampoline.
+A glob of viscous snot bounced on the fleshy trampoline of her upper lip.

-“Any time now, endorphins,” she huffed.
+“Liars,” she huffed.
+“C’mon endorphins.
+Anytime now.”
 The naturally-induced chemical high was the only perk of running.
 Well, that and the promise of a nap and a banana afterward.
 There were few things better than the endorphin-rich post-run nap/banana combo.

 She should have known not to run in Central Waterfront today.
 For six months out of the year, the cold and clouds pushed down on the locals like heat and pressure on carbon.
-Except, when the ground thawed, Seattle didn’t get diamonds.
-It got bastard zombies hungry for clam chowder, cream cheese-covered hotdogs, and sunshine.
-Hence the mob by the waterfront piers and Pike Place Market today.
+But every April, when the ground thawed, Seattle didn’t expel diamonds.
+Instead, hordes of zombies bubbled up from the depths to mob the waterfront hungry for clam chowder, cream cheese-covered hotdogs, and sunshine.
+Hence the mob by the piers and Pike Place Market today.

 Her feet slapped against the cement in methodical steps.
 Rhythmic.
 Right.
 Left.
 Right.
 Left.
 Nap.
 Banana.
 Nap.
 Banana.